 Williams throws himself energetically into a battle of wills with frosty Hattie Jacques.
 Joining the already established group is Joan Sims as probationer Nurse Dawson.

 Carry On Nurse was a major success both in England and, amazingly, America (where it ran for two years in one Los Angeles cinema alone).
-The film became the highest grossing movie in Britain for 1959, seen by 12 million people.
+The film became the highest-grossing movie in Britain for 1959, seen by 12 million people.